-The Regulatory Agency may forego suspension of the permit, provided the product or products in violation are not sold or offered for sale as Grade "A" product.
-A Regulatory Agency may allow the imposition of a monetary penalty in lieu of a permit suspension, provided product or products in violation are not sold or offered for sale as Grade "A" product.
+The Regulatory Agency may forego suspension of the permit, provided the milk or milk product in violation is not sold or offered for sale as Grade "A" milk or milk product.
+A Regulatory Agency may allow the imposition of a monetary penalty in lieu of a permit suspension, provided the milk or milk product in violation is not sold or offered for sale as Grade "A" milk or milk product.
+Except, that a milk producer may be assessed a monetary penalty in lieu of permit suspension for violative counts provided: